okeowo-cloud/alx-higher_level_programming/0x03-python-data_structures/README.md

 4-new_in_list.py: Program replaces an element in a list at a specific position without modifying the original list (like in C).

+5-no_c.py: Program removes all characters c and C from a string.